Coiled coil: As oligomerization tags

-Because of their specific interaction coiled coils can be used as a "tags" to stabilize or enforce a specific oligomerization state.
+Because of their specific interaction coiled coils can be used as "tags" to stabilize or enforce a specific oligomerization state.
 A coiled coil interaction has been observed to drive the oligomerization of the BBS2 and BBS7 subunits of the BBSome.
+Because coiled-coils generally interact with other coiled coils, they are found in proteins which are required to form dimers or tetramers with more copies of themselves.
+Because of their ability in driving protein oligomerization, they have also been studied in their use in forming synthetic nanostructures.

 Design

 The general problem of deciding on the folded structure of a protein when given the amino acid sequence (the so-called protein folding problem) has only been solved partially.
 However, the coiled coil is one of a relatively small number of folding motifs for which the relationships between the sequence and the final folded structure are comparatively well understood.
 Harbury et al. performed a landmark study using an archetypal coiled coil, GCN4, in which rules that govern the way that peptide sequence affects the oligomeric state (that is, the number of alpha-helices in the final assembly) were established.
 The GCN4 coiled coil is a 31-amino-acid (which equates to just over four heptads) parallel, dimeric (i.e., consisting of two alpha-helices) coiled coil and has a repeated isoleucine (or I, in single-letter code) and leucine (L) at the a and d positions, respectively, and forms a dimeric coiled coil.
 When the amino acids in the a and d positions were changed from I at a and L at d to I at a and I at d, a trimeric (three alpha-helices) coiled coil was formed.
 Furthermore, switching the positions of L to a and I to d resulted in the formation of a tetrameric (four alpha-helices) coiled coil.
 These represent a set of rules for the determination of coiled coil oligomeric states and allows scientists to effectively "dial-in" the oligomerization behavior.
 Another aspect of coiled coil assembly that is relatively well understood, at least in the case of dimeric coiled coils, is that placing a polar residue (in particular asparagine, N) at opposing a positions forces parallel assembly of the coiled coil.
 This effect is due to a self-complementary hydrogen bonding between these residues, which would go unsatisfied if an N were paired with, for instance, an L on the opposing helix.

 It was recently demonstrated by Peacock, Pikramenou and co-workers that coiled coils may be self-assembled using lanthanide(III) ions as a template, thus producing novel imaging agents.